keploy/keploy/cmd/README.md

 # CMD Package Documentation

-The `root` command and its `subcommand` will be defined in this package.
-This package will be called from the `main` package and it will use the `pkg` services for execution of command.
+In this package, the `root` command and its `subcommands` are defined for the CLI.
+This package, which is called from the main package, utilizes the `pkg` services to execute commands.